-Each property has its own COVID-19 safety protocols for pool use; it’s best to call ahead to know what to expect.
 Here are some of the outdoor pools in each region of Oregon, so you can plan that perfectly blissful summer road trip.
 Don’t forget the sunscreen.

 Located just south of the Portland State University campus and just off Interstate 405, University Place Hotel and Conference Center hosts the only outdoor pool in downtown Portland.
 It’s a true-blue urban gem; a great base camp for exploring the city on foot or by bike.

 The chlorinated saltwater at McMenamins Kennedy School Hotel in North Portland makes the water extra buoyant and relaxing.
 Guests can book a complimentary one-hour soak in this heated oasis up to a week in advance.
 It’s also open to the public for a fee of $8 (ages 12 and up) or $4 (ages 3 to 11).
 Children under age 2 are free.
 The heated pool is a ceramic work of art, located in a private outdoor courtyard surrounded by gardens.